Netfil Clear edge Materials and Solution

 • Material located farther away from the neutral axis contributes much more to I , because it’s squared in the equation.

-• This massively increases I, which increases EI, making the part much stiffer but not necessarlity stronger.
+• This massively increases I, which increases EI, making the part much stiffer and damage tolerant.

 4. Neutral Bending Axis and Why Macrotexture Matters